LappleApple/techevangelism101/README.md

 ####Can You Actually Hire Someone?
 #####Advance buy-in among tech execs and leads—ie is an evangelist something the team really believes it needs?

+Before you hire someone, make sure to reach consensus with your key stakeholders.
+This could include execs/leads from Tech, HR, Marketing, PR/Communications.
+Tech and HR are likely to work with the tech evangelist most closely, but this depends on what your evangelist is aimed at achieving.

-######Budget to cover activities and related expenses
+#####Budget to cover activities and related expenses

+In addition to salary, make sure to reserve funds for evangelism activities.
+How much?
+That depends on your overall budget and ambition.
+Typical expenses that fall within the evangelism budget include:
+- Meetups: Food, staffing, signage, swag
+- Swag: pens, t-shirts, pins, stickers, other stuff
+- Conference sponsorships: These range from a few hundred dollars/Euros/pounds to several thousand.
+The biggest events often cost five-figures.
+- Sending technologists to conferences: If one of your people is speaking out of town, you'll have to cover that.
+How many times per year can you send someone to a conference?
+What's your budget cap?
+- Parties: Everybody loves a good party.

+Regardless of your spend, frugality is always a good idea.
+Make sure your efforts align to your purpose.
+And always ask "why we're doing this" before doing something.
+A one-page answer to "why," for some review and second-opinioning, never hurts.

 #####Clarity on where this role fits within the organization – who does the evangelist report to?
-My manager was the SVP of Engineering, not HR.
-Make a note of this: You might prefer your tech evangelist to be part of HR, but reporting into tech has lots of advantages for the evangelist (being part of the tech team and having that affiliation, sitting with tech and overhearing conversations, etc.).
+You might prefer your tech evangelist to be part of HR, but reporting into tech has lots of advantages for the evangelist.
+Being part of the tech team and having that affiliation, sitting with tech and overhearing conversations, etc., will help them feel aligned with the team they're serving.

-- Clarity on the career trajectory – how is success in role/effectiveness measured?
-How do we gauge differences between “evangelist” and “senior evangelist,” “director of evangelism,” et al?
+#####Clarity on the career trajectory
+How is success in role/effectiveness measured?
+How do your gauge differences between “evangelist” and “senior evangelist,” “director of evangelism,” et al?

 ####If your goal is hiring tech talent
 - What are your short- and long-term hiring goals?